Minneapolis Basement Remodeling vs. Basement Finishing

 Step 5: Final Design Meeting & Plan Review

 It’s time to lock in your design!
 In your final plan review meeting, we’ll go over the exact price of your project, including construction notes and the details and finishes you want to see in the finished space.
 Until this step, you haven’t spent a dime.
 This is where you decide if you’d like to move forward with construction, and you’ll provide a deposit to lock in your start date.

 Step 6: Construction

 Your basement can take anywhere from 7-16 weeks, depending on the scope of work and size of your basement.
 You’ll be assigned a dedicated Project Manager who will be your point of contact for all of your construction needs.
 Your PM manages all of the trades that are working in your home and ensures your project stays on track and finishes on time.

 All you have to do is sit back, relax, and get excited for your new basement!

 What basement finishing and basement remodeling have in common are the possibilities.
-Basements are often a blank slate with a lot of square footage to work with.
+Twin Cities basements are often a blank slate with a lot of square footage to work with.
 Think of a basement remodel as an opportunity to design an entire floor of your home!